 Understanding the Egg Float Test

 The concept of using water to assess egg freshness has been around for many years, becoming a widely adopted practice in households and even some commercial kitchens.
 The test is favored for its simplicity – no special equipment or expertise is needed.
-However, it's essential to understand the science behind the test to interpret the results accurately.
+On the flip side, it's essential to understand the science behind the test to interpret the results accurately.
 While the float test can provide a helpful indication, it is not a foolproof method, and understanding its limitations is key to preventing unnecessary food waste and ensuring food safety.

 Comprehensive Overview of Egg Freshness